Phoenix Laulu-Togaga'e: Hull Kingston Rovers

-Laulu-Togaga'e made his Super League debut for Hull Kingston Rovers on 25 February 2022, as an interchange player during Rover's 26–10 victory over Castleford Tigers.
+Laulu-Togaga'e made his Super League debut for Hull Kingston Rovers on 25 February 2022 as an interchange player during Rovers' 26–10 victory over Castleford Tigers.

 Dewsbury Rams (loan)

-The following week he appeared for Championship side Dewsbury Rams with whom Hull Kingston Rovers have a dual registration agreement for the 2022 season.
+The following week, he appeared for Championship side Dewsbury Rams with whom Hull Kingston Rovers have a dual registration agreement for the 2022 season.

 Rochdale Hornets (loan)

 Laulu-Togaga'e also had a period on loan at Rochdale Hornets in 2022.